kxu11/zephyr/README.rst

 tmo-zephyr SDK Special Instructions
 ***************
 In order to install the tmo-zephyr repo as the main west repository, the manifest file from suhwdev/firmware/tmo-zephyr needs to be used instead of the default in the zephyr github repository.
-In step 2 of the Zephyr `Getting Started Guide`_ this can be done by replacing:
+In step 2 of the Zephyr `Getting Started Guide`_ under **Get Zephyr and install Python dependencies** this can be done by replacing:

 ``west init ~/zephyrproject``